Getting Ready to Sell?

-Obviously, the pandemic has changed the real estate landscape as 2021 was another record-breaking year.
-Single family residential unit sales, median price and sales volume hit all-time highs while inventory and supply hit their lowest marks in at least 17 years.
+2022 Was another record-breaking year.
+Single-family residential unit sales, the median price, and sales volume hit all-time highs while inventory and supply hit their lowest marks in at least 17 years.

-But some things HAVEN'T changed and that is the percentage of buyers looking for property with acreage, outbuildings and the like.
+Some things HAVEN'T changed and that is the percentage of buyers looking for a property with acreage, outbuildings, and the like.
 Society is changing as a whole.
-Many younger buyers are looking for new construction, very low maintenance and an easy commute.
-Bigger isn't always better.
-Other buyers are looking for someone else to mow the lawn while they're at the beach.
+Many younger buyers are looking for new construction, very low maintenance, and an easy commute.
+Bigger isn't always better these days either.
+Other buyers look for someone else to mow the lawn while they're at the beach.

 It is our buyers who have an affinity for the lovely old capes and colonials, the big barns and charming gravel roads, mud season, and all!

-THIS IS AN EXTRAORDINARY TIME TO SELL YOUR PROPERTY.
+THIS IS STILL AN EXTRAORDINARY TIME TO SELL YOUR PROPERTY.
 LET US GUIDE YOU THROUGH THE PROCESS SAFELY AND EXPERTLY.